 Located near the California/Oregon border, some people consider Samuel H. Boardman State Scenic Corridor to be one of the most beautiful place in Oregon and I can’t say I disagree.

 See what all the fuss is about by hiking the Natural Bridges Viewpoint Trail (pictured above).
-From this vantage point you will see the best of Oregon’s coast, the exemplary rocky coastline and miles of old-growth forests.
+From this vantage point you’ll see the best of Oregon’s coast, the exemplary rocky coastline and miles of old-growth forests.
 It’s downright breathtaking!

 Massive rock outcroppings adorned with towering trees pepper the rocky shoreline and create various bridges laden with moss.
 This hike has grown in popularity thanks to Instagram.
 A lot of hikers choose to hike on top of the natural bridge but (in my opinion) that portion is dangerous and not worth the risk.